-The number of hours students work at an agency will be based on the number of credits they register for.
-Students can register for three to four practicum credits and will need to complete 40 agency contact hours per credit (3 credits = 120 hours, 4 credits = 160 hours).
+The number of hours students work at an agency/conduct practicum will be based on the number of credits they register for.
+Students can register for three or four practicum credits and will need to complete 40 agency contact hours per credit (3 credits = 120 hours, 4 credits = 160 hours).
+Credit determination will be made in consultation with student's advisor.